 Water filtration and/or water softener systems can be installed for the removal of any of the contaminants listed in the above table from your well water.
 Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Particulate Iron or Manganese is removed with sediment filtration properly sized.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system in which the water is agitated in a sealed chamber then vented to the outside, sending the radon gas safely out of the home to ambient air.
 Hydrogen Sulfide is evidenced typically by a rotten egg smell in water, however this may also be caused by high Manganese levels in the water as well.
 A water filtration specifically for this problem is effective in correcting this.
 Other technologies and filtration systems are used to remove the other contaminants.
 Any water filtration or water softener system designed should start with a water test before an informed recommendation can be made.

-H2O Care is an established, Massachusetts water filtration and testing firm, formed in 1989.
+H2O Care is an established, Massachusetts water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
 Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
 You can contact us by email at [email protected] or by calling us at 800-539-1100.